Quickly building a predictive model for a configuration space¶

 What is TRIM?¶

 TRIM (Transfer Refined Iterative Modeling) is a characterization operator designed to efficiently build a surrogate model of a system.
-It's perfect for situations where measuring points in your parameter space is costly.
+This surrogate model is especially useful when evaluating points in the parameter space is costly, as it enables predictions at unmeasured points instead of relying on direct measurements.
+It works in two main phases:

 - No-Priors Characterization: If there isn't enough existing data, TRIM starts by sampling a small, representative set of points to get a baseline understanding of the space